ibm-cloud-docs/speech-to-text-data/output.md

 ### Requesting interim results for speaker labels
 {: #speakerLabelsInterim}

-With the WebSocket interface, you can request interim results as well as speaker labels (see [Interim results](/docs/speech-to-text-data?topic=speech-to-text-data-output#interim)).
+With the WebSocket interface, you can request interim results as well as speaker labels (for more information, see [Interim results](/docs/speech-to-text-data?topic=speech-to-text-data-output#interim)).
 Final results are generally better than interim results.
 But interim results can help identify the evolution of a transcript and the assignment of speaker labels.
 Interim results can indicate where transient speakers and IDs appeared or disappeared.
 However, the service can reuse the IDs of speakers that it initially identifies and later reconsiders and omits.
 Therefore, an ID might refer to two different speakers in interim and final results.

 When you request both interim results and speaker labels, final results for long audio streams might arrive well after initial interim results are returned.
 It is also possible for some interim results to include only a `speaker_labels` field without the `results` and `result_index` fields.
 If you do not request interim results, the service returns final results that include `results` and `result_index` fields and a single `speaker_labels` field.